 On May 23, 2023, the Trust announced that it had received approval from the Toronto Stock Exchange ("TSX") to establish a normal course issuer bid ("NCIB") program.
 Under the NCIB, the Trust may purchase for cancellation up to 1,000,000 Trust units.
 The NCIB represents approximately 2% of Alaris' issued and outstanding units as at May 23, 2023.
 The program commenced on May 25, 2023 and will remain in effect until May 24, 2024, or such earlier time as the NCIB is completed or terminated at the option of the Trust.

-During the three and six months ended June 30, 2023, Alaris made no repurchases of the Trust's units.
+During the three and nine months ended September 30, 2023, Alaris has not repurchased any of the Trust's units under the program.

 6. Loans and borrowings: